Constellium Revolutionizes Aluminum Recycling with LIBS Technology

 Breakthrough in Aluminum Scrap Sorting

-Constellium SE, a leading Paris-based aluminum producer, has partnered with OSR GmbH and a European automotive manufacturer to implement Laser-Induced Breakdown Spectroscopy (LIBS) technology for sorting mixed aluminum scrap from automotive production.
-This technological advancement allows for the precise sorting of alloys with more than 95% purity, significantly enhancing the recycling process and reducing carbon emissions in the automotive supply chain by increasing the use of recycled aluminum.
+Constellium SE, a Paris-based aluminum producer, has partnered with OSR GmbH and a European automotive manufacturer.
+Together, they are using Laser-Induced Breakdown Spectroscopy (LIBS) technology to sort mixed aluminum scrap from automotive production.
+This breakthrough allows for sorting alloys with over 95% purity.
+It improves recycling and reduces carbon emissions by increasing the use of recycled aluminum.

 Overcoming Alloy Sorting Challenges